- What is the Slav Defense?

 2. Semi-Slav

-3. Shippin-Anko Slav
+3. Chebanenko Slav

 This variation involves Black playing …a6 and trying to expand on the queenside with …b5.
 It is a less common but interesting approach that aims to challenge White’s grip on the center and create counterplay on the flank.

-4. Schlachter Slav
+4. Schlechter Slav

-The Schlachter Slav features an early …g6 by Black, fianchettoing the bishop to g7.
+The Schlechter Slav features an early …g6 by Black, fianchettoing the bishop to g7.
 It is a flexible line that aims for solid development and control over the long diagonal.
 This variation can catch opponents off guard and lead to unique positional battles.

 Typical Piece Development and Plans